NennoMP/mib-main/README.md

-# Message in a Bottle
+# My Message in a Bottle

 This is the main repository of microservice-based My Message in a Bottle application, project of **Advanced Software Engineering** course of the MSc in Computer Science, University of Pisa.